Hanfu accessories: Rings

 Rings were initially used as decorations and finger protection when drawing bows since the Neolithic period.
 They were then given to the Empresses and imperial concubines in the Emperor's concubines to express or indicate their current physical conditions by the Emperor; by the time of Qin and Han dynasties, a gold ring worn on the left hand were used to express being on menstruation or being pregnant and thus that its wearer were unsuitable to serve the Emperor while a silver ring on the left hand expressed that its wearer was available to serve the Emperor; following a night with the Emperor, the silver ring would be moved from left to the right hand.
 This custom was then gradually spread to the nobles and officials before spreading to the civilians.

 Rings which were mostly made of precious materials, such as jade, gold, and silver, were also bestowed presents to accomplished court officials and they were used as love token by couples.
 Rings later became one of the most important betrothal gift for a bride since the Southern Song dynasty.

 Necklaces

 Yingluo (璎珞) is currently a common necklace accessory used by hanfu enthusiasts.
 It is a ring-shaped ornament developed in ancient China, which is hung on the neck and chest, worn on the head, arms and legs.
 It is mainly made of pearls, precious stones and precious metals.
-At first, it was used as a Buddhist ornament, but later it was widely adopted as a necklace and head wear in Chinese women's clothing.There is also a custom of wearing a necklace with a longevity lock pendant, changmingsuo (longevity lock).
+At first, it was used as a Buddhist ornament, but later it was widely adopted as a necklace and headwear in Chinese women's clothing.There is also a custom of wearing a necklace with a longevity lock pendant, changmingsuo (longevity lock).
 These lock charms were sometimes personally tied around the necks of children by Buddhist or Taoist priests.